-Ok, that’s the 50 done but it might be worth mentioning that a great gift for lovers of modern architecture could be a membership for the 20th Century Society.
+Ok, that’s the 50 done, but it might be worth mentioning that a great gift for lovers of modern architecture could be a membership for the 20th Century Society.
 See this page for details of that.
-Again, they need the support so it’s a gift with long-term benefits for the society and modern architecture in general.
+Again, they need the support, so it’s a gift with long-term benefits for society and modern architecture in general.

 And one last thought…

-It’s still a great suggestion as we enter into 2022 and hopefully, it will of far more than the last couple of years.
-It’s a great thing, the modernist’s choice (and often the architect’s choice too) so worth checking out.
+I’m still very much a ‘paper organiser’ kind of person.
+Diary on the desk, calendar on the wall.
+If you are too – or you know someone who is – this is a great thing.
+The modernist’s choice (and often the architect’s choice, too), so worth checking out.
 In terms of recycling, past months also work as great wrapping paper options too.
 You can buy them here.